 We have 5 miles from Chesterfield to Staveley that is open for boating and then another 9 miles in need of restoration.
-You can visit Chesterfield Borough Council's website for news about the exciting new waterside development.
+Chesterfield Borough Council has news about the exciting new waterside development.
 For more information about the history and restoration of the canal visit the Chesterfield Canal Trust.
 You'll also find information about Hollingwood Hub, the Chesterfield Canal Trust's new home.

 The canal towpath is multi-user so whether you are walking, cycling, have a pram or a wheelchair you can enjoy the scenery and wildlife.
 Look out for the elusive water vole or the brilliant blue flash as a kingfisher darts past.

 On summer Sundays and Bank Holidays you can enjoy a trip from Tapton Lock Visitor Centre on the John Varley – the Chesterfield Canal Trusts trip boat.
 The Madeline offers summer Saturday trips from Hollingwood Hub - and you can also meet Santa on the boat on one of the special trips in December.

 Find out more about Chesterfield Canal Trust trip boats.

 You can buy a licence from Tapton Lock Visitor Centre which allows you to launch your own boat on the Chesterfield canal.
 You will need third party or public liability insurance.